IMG

 Gadwall (Mareca strepera) was added by Stephen Matthews (2021-08-07 19:27:30)

-Waterfowl are present throughout the year but more numerous in winter.
-Summer brings additional visitors such as hobbies, reed and sedge warblers.
+Waterfowl are present throughout the year but more numerous and diverse in winter.
+Great Crested Grebe, Grey Heron and Gadwall are breeding residents.
+Summer brings additional visitors such as Common Cuckoos, Hobbies, Reed and Sedge Warblers, Blackcaps and Garden Warblers.
 Rarities such as Black Tern and Osprey occur on migration.
-An early start will be rewarding, especially for passerines, but opening hours begin at 0930.

 The area open to the public essentially consists of a small circular walk which can be completed within an hour, but one's stay can be extended at the hides and/or at the cafe overlooking the lake.
+Depending on the season and conditions, some areas and paths may be closed.
+An early start will be rewarding, especially for passerines, but opening hours begin at 0930.

 Give recommendations for making your visit as productive as possible.